Texas-Tim/SignUpSheet/README.md

 # TLDR

-1. Upload files from S3 Bucket Files to your own S3 Bucket
+1. Upload files from "S3 Bucket Files" to your own S3 Bucket
 2. Check the event breakout room links are up to date or delete the file (requires one link per team.
 If the file exists, it must have updated links)
-2. Verify an Email in SES in the region you want to run the application
-3. Ensure you are out of Sandbox mode in SES
-4. Run the **GameDaySignUpSheet** CFT template in the region your verified email is in
+3. Run the **GameDaySignUpSheet** CFT template
-5. Provide the Cloudfront link to your attendees the morning of the event (found in the outputs section of the CFT)
+4. Provide the Cloudfront link to your attendees the morning of the event (found in the outputs section of the CFT)
-6. (During the event) Go to the secondary page, found in the outputs of the CFT to edit teams if necessary
+5. (During the event) Go to the secondary page, found in the outputs of the CFT to edit teams if necessary

 # Prerequisites